 Additionally, you can avoid the convenience fee by mailing a check directly to the Office of Student Accounts, Emerson College,120 Boylston St, Boston MA 02116.
 Always include your Emerson ID number and Student Name on the check.

 You can also avoid the convenience fee by enrolling in a monthly payment plan.
-Emerson offers no-interest payment plans administered by Sallie Mae.
+Emerson offers no-interest payment plans administered by Higher One.

 We also offer 5-month semester payment plans for fall (July through November) and spring (December through April).
 Your payment plan should be activated and up to date by the semester due date on your tuition statement.